manjinsi/cloud-sdk-training-sandbox/README.md

 # SAP Cloud SDK Training Sandbox
 ## Description
 This repository is created to conduct an SAP Cloud SDK training with the goal to implement a sample Business Partner Address Manager Application based on Spring Boot and the SAP Cloud SDK from SAP.

 It contains the structure and definition of one SAP Cloud SDK project with an skeleton application.
 This application will be enchanced by the participants during the training.

+The developed application has the following business scope:

+- Display buisness partners in a search list (fetching data from S/4HANA)
+- Display single partner detail page (fetching data from S/4HANA)
+- Add address information to business partner (add data to S/4HANA)
+- Update address information (update data to S/4HANA)
+- Delete address information from business partner (delete data to S/4HANA)
 ## Preparation
 Please setup the local development and infrastructure environment beforehand:
 ### Tools